Algebraic stability of meromorphic maps descended from Thurston's pullback maps: The moduli space and its compactifications

-\begin{Def} Let $(C,\iota:\bP\into C)$ be a $\bP$-marked semi-stable genus zero curve.
+\begin{Def} Let $(C,\iota)$ be a $\bP$-marked nodal genus zero curve.
 Its \emph{dual tree} is the $\bP$-marked tree $\sigma$ defined as follows.
 The vertices $v$ of $\sigma$ correspond to irreducible components $C_v$ of $C$.
-Two vertices $v_1$ and $v_2$ are joined by an edge if and only if the components $C_{v_1}$ and $C_{v_2}$ are joined by a node.
-Thus nodes of $C$ correspond to edges of $\sigma$ For each marked point $\iota(p)$ on $C_v,$ we attach a leg marked by $p$ to the vertex $v$, i.e. $\mrk(p)=v$.
+Two vertices $v_1$ and $v_2$ are joined by an edge if and only if the components $C_{v_1}$ and $C_{v_2}$ intersect at a node.
+Thus nodes of $C$ correspond to edges of $\sigma$.
+For each marked point $\iota(p)$ on $C_v,$ we attach a leg marked by $p$ to the vertex $v$, i.e. $\mrk(p)=v$.
 The graph $\sigma$ has no loops because $C$ has arithmetic genus zero.
-Note that $\sigma$ is stable if and only is $(C,\iota)$ is.
+Note that $\sigma$ is stable if and only is $(C,\iota)$ is. \end{Def}